setheshraghi/vera4cast-example/tutorial/tutorial.md

     generate forecasts about lake variables.

-To start, we will produce forecasts for just one of these depths - focal depth at fcre is 1.6 m.
+To start, we will produce forecasts for just one of these depths - focal depth at fcre, 1.6 m.

 ``` r
 targets <- targets %>%